Haunted Independence, Missouri

 Independence Missouri Jail Interior

-When Legends of America visited the old jail, the museum host also said that the building is haunted by the many women and children housed there during the Civil War.
+When Legends of America visited the old jail, the museum host also mentioned that the building is haunted by the many women and children who were housed there during the Civil War.
 Describing female and childlike apparitions and the sounds of children, the staff and guests have also experienced an assortment of odd occurrences, from radios seemingly turning on and off by themselves to items being mysteriously moved around.

 The jail is now operated as a museum located in Independence Square at 217 N. Main Street.
 The jail and the Marshal’s Home have been painstakingly restored, and self-guided tours are available from March through October.